Rufus31415/Simple-WebXR-Unity/README.md

 I haven't dug into the reason yet.

 # Runtime
-When compiled as a WebGL app, if the browser is WebXR compatible, it will display a "Start AR" button on your canvas.
+When compiled as a WebGL app, if the browser is WebXR compatible, it will display a "Start AR" or "Start VR" button on your canvas.
-You don't need a specific WebGL Template, so your can keep using yours.
+You don't need a specific WebGL Template, so you can keep using yours.

 # Get started
 ## SimpleWebXR MonoBehavior